-- Siting and orientation to optimise passive solar gain, - The use of high quality, thermally efficient building materials, - Installation of energy efficiency measures such as loft and wall insulation and double glazing.
+- Siting and orientation to optimise passive solar gain - The use of high quality, thermally efficient building materials - Installation of energy efficiency measures such as loft and wall insulation and double glazing

-- Incorporation of on-site energy generation from renewable sources such as solar panels. - Alterations to existing buildings should be designed with energy reduction in mind and comply with sustainable design and construction standards - The retrofit of existing buildings including heritage properties is encouraged to reduce energy demand and to generate renewable energy where appropriate, providing it safeguards historic characteristics. - as groundwater flooding, or where buildings or other structures affect the natural drainage of the land, known as surface water flooding. - 10.24 There are no major watercourses within the Neighbourhood Area.
-There are however, many becks and land drains that cross the landscape.
-Most notable, Sawmill Beck and Wath Beck to the north of Terrington Village, and lngs Beck to the south.
-The areas at risk of surface water flooding are
+- Incorporation of on-site energy generation from renewable sources such as solar panels - Alterations to existing buildings should be designed with energy reduction in mind and comply with sustainable design and construction standards - The retrofit of existing buildings including heritage properties is encouraged to reduce energy demand and to generate renewable energy where appropriate, providing it safeguards historic characteristics.

 - primarily in the wider countryside within channels, gulleys and small valleys.
 However, surface water does collect in areas of hardstanding such as road surfaces and parking areas in Terrington village mainly along Main Street, South Back Lane and the residential areas between these streets.
-Two roads in particular flood during periods of rainfall: the dip at Little Terrington & Willow Corner which is on the road to Ganthorpe. - 10.25 Proposals for development should demonstrate that surface water will be managed effectively on site and that the development will not increase flood risk elsewhere, including sewer flooding.
-Sustainable Urban Drainage systems (SUDS) should be provided for all development.
-More information can be found in the Design Codes Document, particularly Design Code 11: Sustainable Drainage Systems. - 10.26 A small local contribution can be made to national water resources by requiring that all new homes are provided with water butts for harvesting and storage of water for garden use and other measures designed to reduce water consumption.
+Two roads in particular flood during periods of rainfall: the dip at Little Terrington & Willow Corner which is on the road to Ganthorpe. - 10.24 Proposals for development should demonstrate that surface water will be managed effectively on site and that the development will not increase flood risk elsewhere, including sewer flooding.
+Sustainable Drainage Systems (SuDS) should be provided for all development.
+More information can be found in the Design Codes Document, particularly Design Code 11: Sustainable Drainage Systems. - 10.25 A small local contribution can be made to national water resources by requiring that all new homes are provided with water butts for harvesting and storage of water for garden use and other measures designed to reduce water consumption.

-Water issues and infrastructure
+Water Issues and Infrastructure

-10.23 Climate change is resulting in more extreme weather events in the UK with heavier rainfall and increasing risk of flash flooding.
+10.22 Climate change is resulting in more extreme weather events in the UK with heavier rainfall and increasing risk of flash flooding.
 Changing rainfall patterns will also affect water supplies.
 Too much rainfall in some areas and not enough in others will contribute to both flood and drought conditions.
-Flooding occurs adjacent to rivers and other watercourses, but it can also occur elsewhere, such
+Flooding occurs adjacent to rivers and other watercourses, but it can also occur elsewhere, such as groundwater flooding, or where buildings or other structures affect the natural drainage of the land, known as surface water flooding.